-InDesign’s hidden gems: our top 5 for wrangling text
+InDesign shortcuts: our top 5 hidden gems for text

 Adobe InDesign is no stranger to shortcut keys.
-Did you know at last count there was over 400 of them defined from a possible 1300?
+You can also follow on from our top 5 hidden gems for wrangling imagery.
+Did you know at the last count there were over 400 of them defined from a possible 1300?
 That’s some serious shortcuts if you can remember them – AND you can define extras of your own.
+Being able to quickly wrangle text is a designer’s superpower.
+Here are our top Adobe InDesign shortcuts that are so helpful and rarely discovered.

 We’ve boiled down our top 5 shortcuts related to text with the premise our team had to find them AMAZING and rarely discovered.